All mankind…being all equal and independent, no one ought to harm another in his life, health, liberty or possessions. – John Locke

 A petition to stop the DEA’s threatened action on kratom has surpassed 100,000 signatures, which means the White House will have to respond to it.
 Unfortunately, this is not expected to happen before kratom is newly classified at the end of this month.
 It will then remain Schedule I for two years, allowing the government to settle on a more permanent classification.

 I suspect that, like cannabis, once kratom is placed under Schedule I, it will never be removed or moved to a less restrictive category.

-If you’d like to take action to try to save kratom, please see the American Kratom Association’s National Call to Action page.
+If you’d like to take action to try to save kratom, please check the American Kratom Association’s website for events and updates.

 Nutritional Anarchy makes no representations, warranties, or assurances as to the accuracy, currency, or completeness of the content contain on this website or any sites linked to or from this site.